ofabricio/bnf/README.md

 Any sequence of symbols is considered an And expression.
 For example `a b c` reads as match `a` AND `b` AND `c`.
-All of them needs to succeed for the matching to continue.
+All of them need to succeed for the matching to continue.
 `And` has precedence over [Or](#or).

 ```go